ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 {:note: .note}
 {:new_window: target="_blank"}

-# FAQs for VMWare (On-prem/Classic) to IBM VPC migrations
+# FAQs for VMware (On-prem/Classic) to IBM VPC migrations
 {: #faqs-vmware}

 ## What is the RMM server?
 {: #what-rmm-server}
 {: faq}

-RMM server is a software appliance that is offered by RackWare that replatforms your server from a VMWare (On-prem/Classic) to an IBM VPC VSI.
+RMM server is a software appliance that is offered by RackWare that replatforms your server from a VMware (On-prem/Classic) to an IBM VPC VSI.

 ## Where can I find more information about the RMM server?
 {: #where-rmm-server-info}